oasis-roles/ansible_collection_system/README.md

 ### Client settings

+* `register_idm_hostname` - Default: ansible\_fqdn.
+The full hostname of this system
+  to register with the IPA server.
 * `register_idm_client_reconfigure` - Default: false.
 If the system already has a file in /etc/ipa/default.conf
 * `register_idm_client_configure_ssh` - Default: true.
 Have IPA manage your system's